Ethan Quinn: 2024: Masters debut

+2025: French Open third round, top 100

 Following reaching the final at the 2025 Canberra Tennis International as a qualifier, Quinn entered the top 160 in the singles rankings on 27 January 2025.

 In March 2025, ranked No. 137, Quinn qualified again for the main draw in Indian Wells and also for the main draw in Miami.
 In April, Quinn reached the main draw at the 2025 Barcelona Open Banc Sabadell, and also qualified for his next Masters 1000 main draw at the 2025 Mutua Madrid Open, where he defeated fellow qualifier Dušan Lajović.

-Ranked No. 106 at the 2025 French Open, Quinn recorded his first Grand Slam main draw wins, after qualifying, over Grigor Dimitrov by retirement, and over lucky loser Alexander Shevchenko in five sets, to reach a major third round for the first time in his career.
-As a result he entered the top 100 in the singles rankings on 9 June 2025.
+Ranked No. 106 at the 2025 French Open, Quinn recorded his first major main-draw wins after qualifying over Grigor Dimitrov by retirement, and over lucky loser Alexander Shevchenko in five sets, to reach a major third round for the first time in his career.
+As a result, he entered the top 100 in the singles rankings on 9 June 2025.

 At the 2025 Wimbledon Championships he recorded a first-round win over 2023 Wimbledon junior champion Henry Searle.

+2026: Major third round, ATP final, top 50

+Making his debut at the 2026 Australian Open in January, Quinn reached the third round with two straight sets wins defeating 23rd seed Tallon Griekspoor and Hubert Hurkacz.
+The following month, he made his Davis Cup debut for the United States with a victory against Fabian Marozsan of Hungary.

+In March, Quinn played in Indian Wells, where he lost in the first round to compatriot Reilly Opelka.
+With this early defeat, he took part at the Arizona Tennis Classic in Phoenix – a Challenger 175 event – the following week.
+The young American lifted the biggest title of his career with wins over alternate Billy Harris, and in an all-American final, over seventh seed Marcos Giron.

+At the Mallorca Open Quinn reached his first ATP semifinal defeating Vit Kopriva.
+He then reached the final with a win over Nuno Borges.